nalimuradov/clickbait/README.md

 This was not the case.
 Most tags (including adjectives) were fairly evenly distributed among both sides, but there were some standouts.

 **Wh-adverbs** were more common in the heavily viewed videos.
-Strangely enough, **verbs** (both present and past-tense) seemed to make more appearances in the least-viewed videos.

 > Wh-adverb: "how", "when", "where", "why"

+This is neat as it shows that titles that **answer a question** or **are a question themselves** garner attention, such as "Why I eat quail eggs", or "How does tortoise live so long?"

+Strangely enough, **verbs** (both present and past-tense) seemed to make more appearances in the least-viewed video titles.

 A **determiner** followed by a **noun** appeared more frequently in the successful videos, while a **noun** followed by another **noun** was much more common in the unpopular videos.
 In fact, a noun followed by another noun appeared **70 more times** in the 200 worst videos than they did in the 200 best videos.

-> Determiner: "The", "these", "a"
+> Determiner: "the", "these", "a"

+While obviously having two nouns back-to-back isn't going to sabotage your video, having certain tag sequence gives insight into what kind of content is in the video.
+A video called: "VidCon Vlog 9: Joe Smith Interview"

+For thumbnails, patterns were much more as image recognition requires more data and wasn't as defined .

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img2.png "Successful videos")
 > Above are some videos that had major success in terms of views.

-Bad Titles and Thumbnails - I don't want to show videos as 'bad' as they aren't but less successful. eg. titles like 'vidcon vlog 9: joe smith'
-Not many people have bad titles and thumbnails nowadays.

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img3.png "More successful video")
 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img4.png "Less successful video")